wesbasinger/bottleboys/bottle_templates/README.md

 [...]
 ```

 * Finally, hop on over to your web app.
 Your update should be live!
-If the blog posts on your heroku site don't match the posts appearing on the blog hosted on your local server, that's OK.
+If you don't have blog posts on your Heroku site, that's OK.
 The databases on your local computer and Heroku don't sync with the rest of your files.
 In fact, there is no data on the Heroku version as of yet.